AxiaCoin/Axia-Network-axia/runtime/betanet/README.md

-# BetaNet: v1
+# Betanet: v1

-BetaNet is a testnet runtime with no stability guarantees.
+Betanet is a testnet runtime with no stability guarantees.

 ## How to run